The Frizzled Leek

 What goes with candied walnuts?

 Candied walnuts are perfect for mixed greens salads, cheese platters, or snacking.
-My favorite way to enjoy them is on an apple-cranberry salad.
+They make the perfect topping, like sprinkled on top of my Pumpkin Spice Ice Cream.

 Are candied walnuts healthy?